OfficeDev/office-js-docs-pr.pt-br/docs/publish/centralized-deployment.md

 A Implantação Centralizada é a maneira recomendada para o administrador do Office 365 implantar Suplementos do Office em uma organização, desde que a organização atenda a todos os requisitos para usar a Implantação Centralizada.
 Confira informações sobre como determinar se sua organização pode usar a Implantação Centralizada em [Determinar se a Implantação Centralizada de suplementos funciona para sua organização do Office 365](/office365/admin/manage/centralized-deployment-of-add-ins).

 > [!NOTE]
-> Em um ambiente local sem conexão com o Office 365, ou para implantar suplementos do SharePoint ou do Office destinados ao Office 2013, use um [catálogo de aplicativos do SharePoint](publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md).
-Para implantar suplementos COM/VSTO, use o ClickOnce ou o Windows Installer, conforme descrito em [Implantando uma solução do Office](/visualstudio/vsto/deploying-an-office-solution).
+> In an on-premises environment with no connection to Office 365, or to deploy SharePoint add-ins or Office Add-ins that target Office 2013, use a [SharePoint app catalog](publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md).
+To deploy COM/VSTO add-ins, use ClickOnce or Windows Installer, as described in [Deploying an Office solution](/visualstudio/vsto/deploying-an-office-solution).

 ## <a name="recommended-approach-for-deploying-office-add-ins"></a>Abordagem recomendada para implantar Suplementos do Office

-Implante os suplementos do Office em fases para ajudar a garantir que a implantação corra bem.
-Recomendamos o plano a seguir:
+Consider deploying Office Add-ins in a phased approach to help ensure that the deployment goes smoothly.
+We recommend the following plan:

-1. Implante o suplemento em um pequeno conjunto de partes interessadas de negócios e membros do departamento de TI.
-Se a implantação for bem-sucedida, vá para a etapa 2.
+1. Deploy the add-in to a small set of business stakeholders and members of the IT department.
+If the deployment is successful, move on to step 2.

-2. Implante o suplemento para um conjunto maior de pessoas que usarão o suplemento dentro da empresa.
-Se a implantação for bem-sucedida, vá para a etapa 3.
+2. Deploy the add-in to a larger set of individuals within the business who will be using the add-in.
+If the deployment is successful, move on to step 3.

 3. Implante o suplemento para todo o conjunto de pessoas que usarão o suplemento.